johnnyy5929/sep11-freedom-project/blog/entry02.md

 ## Skills

 ### Researching
-researching is a really important skill that I learned when doing this blog and my LL.
+Researching is a really important skill that I learned when doing this blog and my LL.
 I need to research how to do some of these codes.
 How they work and how I can use them together. so learning how to research was a really important part that will help me later on in the year.
+Also when I am doing my work and I don't understand something researching is helpful in getting the right information.
+So researching is good and will help me later in the years.

 ### Communcation
+This is one of the most important things ever.
+You always need good commucation no matter what you are doing.
+Since I have a partner we need to talk and decided if we both are fine with doing what we want.
+Also commucation is really helpful when you need help with something for example, when I don't understand something you can ask people for help and they can help you.
+It is really a n important skill that we should all use in a daily lifes. this is a thing I will never forget how to do and will use it later on in the year for this freedom project this year.

 ### Plans for the break